 We booked our tour with this company and I was happy to see that the boat navigates really close around Spinalonga.
 This offers great photo opportunities and shows you a different perspective of the island which you would otherwise miss once on land.
 Check booking info and availability here.

-The price of the ticket from Elounda at the time of writing (November, 2019) is 12 € per person.
-When departing from Elounda, it’s fairly easy to discuss how much time time you want to spend on the island since many are the boats covering this route.
+The price of the ticket from Elounda at the time of writing (November 2019) is 12 € per person.
+When departing from Elounda, it’s fairly easy to discuss how much time you want to spend on the island since many are the boats covering this route.
 The trip lasts about 30 minutes.